unoplatform/uno/doc/articles/get-started-vsmac.md

 Restart Visual Studio.
 1. You can now run on iOS, Android, macOS and Skia.GTK projects by changing your startup project and start the debugger.

+> [!NOTE]
-Note: You will not be able to build the UWP and WPF projects on a Mac.
+> You will not be able to build the UWP and WPF projects on a Mac.
 All changes to this project must be made on Windows.

+> [!IMPORTANT]
+> As of .NET 6 Mobile RC3, the macOS head is can fail to build with issues related to the AOT compiler.
+You can run the Catalyst app on a mac.

 ## Create other projects types using the command line